standard/eslint-config-standard/ISSUE_TEMPLATE.md

 <!--
   Proposing a new rule or a rule change?
-  Then, open an issue here:
+Please open an issue here: https://github.com/standard/standard/issues
-  https://github.com/standard/standard/issues
 -->